drshyamsundaram/depa-world/internal/definitions/depa_definitions.md

 An actor with authority to define, enforce, and oversee data-related regulations, ethical standards, and operational norms within a specific industry or sector.

 **Example:**
 For the healthcare sector, Samyog acts as the SRO.
-It certifies DPI for AI (DEPA) training and inferencing use cases; along with Confidential Clean Room (CCR) Certification.
-It also ensures actors are DEPA compliant and facilitates dispute resolution.
+It certifies DPI for AI (DEPA) related specifications.
+It also ensures actors (like Confidential Clean Room (CCR) providers are DEPA compliant and facilitates dispute resolution.

 ---